 - Spot and Stalk

-- Wild hogs in Florida have very poor eyesight, but a sharp sense of smell and hearing.
-Many hog hunters in Florida get enjoyment out of grabbing a pair of binoculars, tracking the wind, and making their way toward an open shot.
+- Wild hogs have very poor eyesight, but a sharp sense of smell and hearing.
+Many hunters get enjoyment out of grabbing a pair of binoculars, tracking the wind, and making their way toward an open shot.

 - Hog Dogs

-On private property with landowner permission, hog hunting in Florida requires no hunting license with no size or bag limit, and wild hogs may be hunted year-round using any legal rifle, shotgun, bow, crossbow, pistol, or air gun.
+On private property with landowner permission, no hunting license is needed with no size or bag limit, and wild hogs may be hunted year-round using any legal rifle, shotgun, bow, crossbow, pistol, or air gun.
 On private property, you may also use knife and spear.
-Additionally, when hog hunting in Florida you can hunt at night with a light and/or night vision.
+Additionally, when hog hunting you can hunt at night with a light and/or night vision.
 To learn more please visit the FWC here: http://myfwc.com/hunting/by-species/wild-hog/.